 Can I cancel a loan if I decide that I don’t need it or if I need less than the amount offered?

 Yes.
-Before your loan money is disbursed, you may cancel all or part of your loan at any time by notifying the office of financial aid.
+Before your loan money is disbursed, you may cancel all or part of your loan at any time by notifying the financial aid office.
 After your loan is disbursed, you may cancel all or part of the loan within certain time frames.
-Your promissory note and additional information you receive from the office of financial aid will explain the procedures and time frames for canceling your loan.
+Your promissory note and additional information you receive from the financial aid office will explain the procedures and time frames for canceling your loan.

 Can my loan ever be forgiven (canceled) or discharged?

 Under certain conditions, you may be eligible to have all or part of your loan forgiven (canceled) or discharged.
 Find out about loan forgiveness, cancellation, or discharge.